sagepublishing/product-innovation/README.md

 ![image](https://user-images.githubusercontent.com/19975126/216983240-2e799595-0d28-4439-9dab-de1e5eae09f9.png)

-### Researcher Experience Product
+### Researcher Experience Product Team
-We are responsible for the researcher experience from journals submission to dissemination and doing research.
+We are responsible for the researcher online experience in our journal publishing, from article submission through to publication & dissemination, and supporting online research itself.
 ### Learning Resources Product Team
 We are responsible for the new product development work and the online experience for our Learning Resources products.
 They’re a complete suite of products for supercharging research, supporting student success and creating impact.
 ### Transformational Product Team